varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DeleteDetectionApplyDv.md

 Use the default process to insert detected deletes into the Data Vault Satellite tables.

-This can be overriden by the "DeleteDetectionApplyDv" Extension Point.
-Use this together with the "DeleteDetectionEnabled" Setting
+This can be overriden by the `DeleteDetectionApplyDv` Extension Point.
+Use this together with the `DeleteDetectionEnabled` Setting

 Notes: